High School Diploma Program

 ISB’s challenging high school courses create an atmosphere of high expectations.
 Students must earn a minimum of six (6) academic credits per school year.
 By the end grade 9 students must have earned a minimum of 6 credits; at least 12 credits by the end of Grade 10; 18 by the end of Grade 11, and 24 by the end of their senior year.

-We recommend that students take no more than five courses from the core academic areas (English, math, science, social studies, and world languages or ESOL) each semester, allowing for at least one study hall and up to two credit-bearing electives.
+We recommend that students take no more than five courses from the core academic areas (English, Math, Science, Social Studies, and World Languages or EAL) each semester, allowing for at least one study hall and up to two credit-bearing electives.

-Study Hall is a teacher-supervised, non-credit block in which students may work on assignments, study for tests, or use the Library.
+Study Hall is a teacher-supervised, non-credit block in which students may work on assignments, study for tests, or use the Library Media Center.
 Students may enroll in a maximum of two study halls per semester.

 New seniors with no previous high school language credit will be required to complete only one credit of a world language.